christoschatz/School-Projects/Sound Technology/README.md

 - Speaker identification

 # Project 3:

 - Prosthetic composition
 - Subtractive composition
 - FM composition
 - Music song implementantion
 - Distortion sound effect implementation

+This was a group project.
+The members of the group were:
+- Christos Chatzisavvas
+- Aggelos Kavaleros
+- Naoum Kakalis